Hoe hormonale verandering tijdens de overgang invloed hebben op gewichtsverlies

 To overcome these challenges, here are some effective strategies:

-• Intermittent fasting : This is an eating pattern in which you alternate between periods of eating and fasting.
+• Intermittent fasting : This is an eating pattern where you alternate between periods of eating and fasting.
 Studies show that intermittent fasting can help improve insulin sensitivity and promote weight loss.

 • Regular exercise : Strength training helps maintain or increase muscle mass, which helps increase metabolism.